 Since early 2013 we organize national workshop-weekends throughout the year each for about 120 participants.
 Aiming at a practical approach & application on topics that are not necessarily taught at the faculties these workshops also connect students with professionals, create a network for the participants and provide a valuable insight into our future profession.

 Greek psychology students association (GPSA) was established in 2006.
 GPSA has its head quarters in Athens, and accepts every person to become a member, provided they are studying in one of the four psychology departments in Greece.
-The board of management consists of seven people who meet once a month in Athens or via Skype meetings.
-The NO’s President, the Vice President who is also the EFPSA’s Member Representative, the Secretary General, the Financial Administrator, the Activities and Services Coordinator, the Marketing’s Administrator and the Department’s Coordinator.
-There are also helping teams as the one that searches for finances lead by the Finances Administrator, the Activities and Services Team supervised by the Activities and Services Coordinator, the Website and Marketing team coordinated by the Marketing Administrator.
+The board of management consists of four people who meet once a month in Athens or via Skype meetings.
+The NO’s President, the Vice President who is also the EFPSA’s Member Representative, the Secretary General and the Financial Administrator.
 As a student association we aim to collaborate with other student organisations, we cooperate with professors in conferences and congresses where we focus on cheaper participation fees for our members.
 Through the website, the facebook page and the mailing list, we try to keep our members updated about every psychology related event.
 Finally, we promote every EFPSA event and motivate our members to take part.

 The Hungarian Psychological Association (MPT) is one of Hungary’s oldest scientific associations founded in 1928.
 The Association aims at organising and developing scientific life, education, research, and application of psychology in Hungary.
 Also, its mission is to inform its members about ongoing discussions, events, and trends of their profession.
 The Association plays an active part in the continuing education of Hungarian professionals, the distribution of psychological knowledge to the general public, as well as in developing and maintaining international relationships.